Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR

 \subsection{Notation and Definitions}

 The used VI-SLAM \cite{leutenegger2022okvis2} tracks a moving body with a mounted IMU and several cameras relative to a static World coordinate frame $\cframe{W}$.
-The IMU coordinate frame is denoted as $\cframe{S}$ and the camera frames as $\cframe{C_i}$, whereby we use a stereo setup and therefore $i\in{1,2}$.
+The IMU coordinate frame is denoted as $\cframe{S}$, and the camera frames as $\cframe{C_i}$, with $i\in{\{1,2\}}$ as we use a stereo setup.
 Left-hand indices denote coordinate representation.
-Homogeneous position vectors (denoted in italic font) can be transformed with $\T{A}{B}$, meaning $\posh{A}{P} = \T{A}{B} \posh{B}{P}$.
+Homogeneous position vectors (denoted in italics) can be transformed with $\T{A}{B}$, meaning $\posh{A}{P} = \T{A}{B} \posh{B}{P}$.